Payment Request Links

 https://app.demo.flywire.com/#/payment-request/quick-pay

-• All query string parameter values should be URL encoded.
+All values must be URL encoded since they are used in query string parameters.
 To make reading the guide easier the example values have not been encoded.
 Omitting this step may generate broken links.

 Portal identification and authentication (required)

-If you don't know your portal code or client ID, please reach out to your Flywire contact.
+Providing the portal code and client ID is required.
+If you don't know them, please reach out to your Flywire contact.

 code